 Founded in 1898, Northeastern is a global, experiential, research university built on a tradition of engagement with the world, creating a distinctive approach to education and research.

-Northeastern University, City of Boston Credit Union, Beth Israel Deaconess Medical Center, New England Baptist Hospital, Wentworth Institute of Technology, Needham Bank and Dana Farber Cancer Institute and Mission Hill American Legion Post 327 are all Circle Members of Mission Hill Main Streets.
+Northeastern University, City of Boston Credit Union, Beth Israel Deaconess Medical Center, New England Baptist Hospital, Wentworth Institute of Technology, Needham Bank, Dana Farber Cancer Institute and Mission Hill American Legion Post 327 are all Circle Members of Mission Hill Main Streets.

 Their annual support of our mission and programs benefits residents, students and business owners.